Fundamentals of Offshore Structures and Design of Fixed Offshore Platforms

 Map and Directions

-Developed specifically for engineers, scientists, and technologists, this course offering will review the fundamentals of all types of offshore structures (fixed or floating) and, in the case of fixed platforms, will cover applications of these principles.
-The overall objective is to provide participants with an understanding of the design and construction of offshore platforms, specifically the theory and process of such design and the use of current, applicable engineering methods in the design of fixed offshore platforms.
-In addition to the traditional lecture, the course encourages group discussions of actual design problems in order to ensure students can put the newly learned concepts to use.
+Developed specifically for engineers, scientists and technologists, this course offering will review the fundamentals of all types of offshore structures (fixed and floating) and, in the case of fixed platforms, will cover applications of these principles.
+The overall objective is to provide participants with an understanding of the design and construction of offshore platforms, specifically the theory and process of such designs and the use of current, applicable engineering methods in the design of fixed offshore platforms.
+In addition to the traditional lecture, the course encourages group discussion of actual design problems in order to ensure students can put the newly learned concepts to use.

 - Design and Construction Considerations